mattcleigh/mltools/README.md

-# MattsUtils
+# MattsTools

-A utilities folder that works with all of my individual projects.
-This is to minimize the amount of duplicated code found across my work.
+A custom neural network training utilities package built on pytorch to minimise the amount of code duplication across all of my projects.